Issue 578 / Fall 2025

 Why the Bay Area needs regional action on sea level rise

-Across the Bay Area, several promising governance structures are already demonstrating how communities can work together on legally mandated subregional shoreline adaptation plans.
+Meeting the challenge of sea level rise in the San Francisco Bay Area will require cities and counties to work together on adaptation efforts.
+Several promising local governance structures are already demonstrating how communities can work together on legally mandated subregional shoreline adaptation plans.

 SPUR Member Profile: Claudine Cheng